FunkyGhost56/Grandpa-Demon-Revived/README.md

-Grandpa Demon Revived
+# Grandpa Demon Revived

-Grandpa Demon Revived is an unofficial remake of original Grandpa Demon mod by ItzKiba.
+Grandpa Demon Revived is an unofficial remake of original Grandpa Demon mod by ItzKiba, adding 6 new difficulties above Extreme Demon!

-Difficulties
+# Difficulties

 There are 6 difficulties above Extreme based on their positions on AREDL (All Rated Extreme Demons List):